 It is important to note that of the five Game Management Units within this DAU, only GMU 70 falls within the Uncompany committee area.
 This unit has historically contained higher numbers of elk due to difficult hunting access and uneven distribution compared to the rest of the DAU.
 The Uncompany committee feels that while a population increase is generally desirable within the DAU, the majority of the increase should hopefully occur in the other four GMUs within the Montelores committee area.
-Some small increases in conflict in the Uncompany end will be manageable through the joint efforts of the local DWMs, the CPW Game Damage Program, and the Uncompany end will be the uncompany end of the un
+Some small increases in conflict in the Uncompany end the uncompany end the uncompany of the local DWMs, the CPW Game Damage Program, and the Uncompany end of the